 There is some new evidence that Testosterone Replacement Therapy and heart attacks / strokes are linked.
 However, this is most likely in men who do not stick to safe doses and may be related to men who first start TRT.
 After the first two years, this risk reduces dramatically, and these men are less likely to die over the same period of time.

-Most recent studies suggest that TRT improves several factors that increase life span and general health.
+Some recent studies suggest that TRT improves several factors that increase life span and can improve general health.

 Dr Chris Airey